Ground Ivy has scalloped leaves like Henbit and Dead Nettle

 Note seeds turning purple

 The first time I saw Barnyard Grass was decades ago in a real barnyard near a drain spout.
-I was with forager Dick Deuerling who identified it for me.
+I was with forager emeritus Dick Deuerling who identified it for me.
 The next time I saw the plant it was nearly a different color completely.
 Purple.
 Very confusing.

 Barnyard Grass, also called Cockspur Grass, is a hated weed around the world.
 It can mature in as little as 42 days producing some 40,000 seeds on each plant (good news for us.)
 It is a severe problem in rice production with one plant per square foot reducing production 25%.
 It can reduce corn yields 20%.
 While it likes damp places it is also not bothered by elevation and will grow to 5,000 feet.

-A native of Asia Barnyard Grass is found not only around the world but throughout North America save for Alaska, the Northern tier of Canada and Newfoundland.
+A native of Asia, Barnyard Grass is found not only around the world but throughout North America save for Alaska, the Northern tier of Canada and Newfoundland.
 And although it might be from somewhere else Native Americans knew a good thing when they saw it.
 The Cocopa, Paiute and Tubatulabal used it for food and stored it for winter use.
 The Yuma, however, really liked it.
 They pounded the seeds, winnowed them, ground them and made a meal and mush out of it.
 They also preferred to cook fish with the grain.

 This Barn Yard Grass Has Straw-Like Awns.